 Rick published an article on the Greek conjunction αλλα in Discourse Studies and Biblical Interpretation: A Festschrift in Honor of Stephen H. Levinsohn.
 He also compiled Historic Creeds and Confessions in the late 1990s.

 Rick edited The New International Version English-Greek Reverse Interlinear of the New Testament (1984 and 2011 editions), The Lexham English Bible English-Greek Reverse Interlinear of the New Testament, and An English-Greek Reverse Interlinear of the Apostolic Fathers.
 He also took part in the alignment of the Lexham English Septuagint English-Greek Reverse Interlinear.

 Rick has presented at national meetings of the SBL and ETS as well as at BibleTech, the Bible Technology Conference.
 In February 2012 he presented a paper on Greek Syntactic Analyses at a symposium in Leiden, the Netherlands.
 Copies of all of these papers are available.

-Rick resides in Bellingham with his wife Amy, their daughter Ella, their sons Lucas and Josiah, their cat Oreo, and their dog Libby.
+Rick resides in Bellingham with his wife Amy, their daughter Ella, their sons Lucas and Josiah, their cats Josie and Crystal, and their dog Libby.
 And six bunnies, but they’re outside.